Ján Kubiš

-Ján Kubiš (born 12 November 1952) is a Slovak diplomat.
-He is a former Minister of Foreign Affairs.
-He was appointed as United Nations Special Coordinator for Lebanon in 2019 by the United Nations Secretary-General António Guterres, and as head of the United Nations Support Mission in Libya in January 2021.
+Ján Kubiš (born November 12, 1952) is a Slovak diplomat who served as Minister of Foreign Affairs of Slovakia from July 2006 until January 2009.

+Kubiš was appointed United Nations Special Coordinator for Lebanon in 2019 by António Guterres, the United Nations Secretary-General, and as head of the United Nations Support Mission in Libya in January 2021.

 Early life

 Born in 1952, Kubiš studied international economic relations at the Moscow State Institute of International Relations.